ContainerSolutions/minimesos/docs/index.md

       Usage: install [options]
         Options:
           --marathonFile
-             Marathon JSON app install file path or URL.
+             Marathon JSON app install file location.
 Either this or --stdin parameter must be used
           --stdin
              Use JSON from standard import.
 Allow piping JSON from other